-This Pre-Application Draft Scoping Report is therefore being made available to identified Potential Interested & Affected Parties and Automatically Registered Key Authorities to review in order to provide comment on from the 23 April 2021 - 24 May 2021 (30 days).
-The Pre-Application Draft Scoping Report will be available for free download and review directly from our website (www.sescc.net) under the public documents tab.
+The Pre-Application Draft Scoping Report was made available to identified Potential Interested & Affected Parties and Automatically Registered Key Authorities to review in order to provide comment on from the 23 April 2021 - 24 May 2021 (30 days).
+The Pre-Application Draft Scoping Report was available for free download and review directly from our website (www.sescc.net) under the public documents tab.